Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing

 A fundamental factor affecting the performance of the joint optimization algorithm is the wireless fading channel between MUE and SCceNB.
 For this reason, we check the performance of the optimization algorithm as a function of the distance between MUE and SCceNB, considering a Multiple-Input-Multiple-Output (MIMO) transmission scheme.
 In Fig. \ref{Energy_distance}, we report the average energy spent for processing versus the distance between MUE and SCceNB, for different MIMO configurations.
 The results are averaged over 200 independent realizations.
-In the presence of flat fading, the normalized channel coefficient can be written as

-where $\alpha$ is a random variable, whose probability density function (pdf) depends on the MIMO communication strategy.
-Thus, assuming the presence of $M$ statistically independent spatial channels, the pdf of the coefficient $\alpha$ is given by \cite{Barbarossa}

-where $\bar{\alpha}$ is the variance over the single channel coefficient and $u(\alpha)$ denotes the unitary step function.
-In particular, in Fig. \ref{Energy_distance}, we assume the use of SISO (i.e., $M=1$), 1x2 SIMO (i.e., $M=2$), and 2x2 MIMO (i.e., $M=4$) communication strategies.
-The BER is chosen equal to $10^{-3}$, the path-loss coefficient $\beta$ is equal to 2, the noise power is given by $N_0=5\times10^{-5}$, and the variance $\bar{\alpha}=1$.
-Further, we consider the Graph 1 in Fig. \ref{Graph}, as a call graph for this example.
+Assuming the presence of $M$ statistically independent spatial channels, the fading coefficient $\alpha$ is a random variable, whose probability density function (pdf) depends on the MIMO communication strategy, with $\bar{\alpha}$ denoting the variance over the single channel coefficient \cite{Barbarossa}.
+In particular, in Fig. \ref{Energy_distance}, we assume the use of SISO, 1x2 SIMO, and 2x2 MIMO communication strategies.
+The BER is chosen equal to $10^{-3}$, the path-loss coefficient $PL(d)$ is chosen according to the small cell model in \cite{3GPP} (with carrier frequency equal to 2 GHz), the noise power is equal to $-135$ dB, and the variance $\bar{\alpha}=1$.
+Furthermore, we consider the Graph 1 in Fig. \ref{Graph} as a call graph for this example.
 As expected, from Fig. \ref{Energy_distance}, we notice how computation offloading is more convenient if the distance between MUE and SCceNB is sufficiently low, in order to allow the offloading of the entire program with high probability.
 This is a further numerical justification for favoring the access to the cloud through small cells.
-From Fig. \ref{Energy_distance}, it is also possible to see how, by using MIMO strategies, we get a large energy saving with respect to the SISO strategy, thanks to the increased offloading of instructions to the SCceNB.
+From Fig. \ref{Energy_distance}, we also notice how, increasing the number of antennas, we get a larger energy saving thanks to the increased offloading of computing tasks.